Ryan-Romig/BatteryResistanceCalculator/README.md

---run npm ci to rebuild node dependancy
+--run npm ci or npm install to rebuild node dependancy